abpio/abp-commercial-docs/en/startup-templates/microservice/microservices.md

 # Microservice Startup Template Microservices

-> Microservices are the functional self deployable pieces of your system that are created by following the [ABP Module Architecture Best Practices & Conventions](https://docs.abp.io/en/abp/latest/Best-Practices/Module-Architecture).
+> Microservices are the functional self deployable pieces of your system.
+While Infrastructural microservices don't have UI, it is possible to develop modular UI in the .Web layer of the microservices along with exposing rest api endpoints.

 ![overall-applications](../../images/overall-microservices.gif)